-Complete Training Solutions, a subsidiary of Progress to Excellence Group, have been exploring the options to meet the demands of the ever changing offshore and construction industries, and it all starts with education.
+Complete Training Solutions, a subsidiary of The Progress Group, have been exploring the options to meet the demands of the ever-changing offshore and construction industries, and it all starts with education.

 The report goes on to recommend that collaboration is the key for meeting this demand and that supply chain, training providers and government should come together to educate potential candidates about the numerous careers opportunities available in the offshore renewable sector.